opendatasoft/ods-documentation/source/configuring_domain/05_configuring_domain/shared_catalog.rst

 Why use a Shared Catalog?
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-A Shared Catalog is a good idea if you want to group all of your data as part of a larger organization or initiative.
+A Shared Catalog is a good idea if you want to group all of your datasets as part of a larger organization or initiative.

 For example, a region can find it useful to bring together the data from all of its different administrative levels—the region, its states or departments, metropolitan areas, cities and towns, etc. This allows users to find all the relevant data for that region in one easy location.